 #1 – Elevated Respiratory Rate

-The most subtle but reliable sign is a faster than usual respiratory rate at rest.
+The most subtle but reliable sign is a faster-than-usual respiratory rate at rest.
 This can be very hard to notice if you are not looking for it.
-If you know your dog has a heart problem and know it may be facing a crisis in the future, your vet may recommend that you learn your dog’s normal character and rate of breathing at rest so that you may recognize a problem in the future if you become concerned.
+If you know your dog has a heart problem and may be facing a crisis in the future, your vet may recommend that you learn your dog’s normal at-rest respiratory rate so that you may recognize a problem in the future if you become concerned.
 Atypical rapid shallow breaths or atypical rapid rate of breathing while at rest or even while being active could be an indication of declining heart function and a reason to see your veterinarian.

 #2 – Cough